What is an explanation of benefits, or EOB? This statement from your insurer explains what your health insurance will cover. Learn more.

 For instance, if you see your primary care doctor for pain in your kidneys, your doctor may send your urine to a lab to test for bleeding caused by kidney stones, then refer you for an imaging scan to gauge their size.
 You may need an outpatient procedure at a hospital to remove them.
 Afterward, you may receive separate EOBs for your visit to the doctor, the tests, and the procedure.

 With an EOB, your insurance company is keeping you in the loop about the services your healthcare providers submitted for payment.
-Your EOB also tells you what you’re going to pay when your bill arrives, such as copays, coinsurance, and deductibles.
+Your EOB also tells you how much you may have saved, based on rates your insurance company negotiated with your healthcare provider, and what you’re going to pay when your bill arrives, such as copays, coinsurance, and deductibles.

 The EOB will note if you received any service your insurance company considers medically unnecessary, experimental, or cosmetic — and will not cover.

 Save all of your EOBs for when you file your taxes.
-They also help you keep a record of your and your family’s healthcare.
+They also help you keep a record of your family’s healthcare and expenses.

 Christopher Nystuen, MD, MBA